 Phil.
 201-2.
 The History of Philosophy.
 Mr. Miller.
-Continuous course; lectures three hours; three credits each scmester.

 This course is an historical introduction to philosophy.
 The first semester will treat of the history of ancient and medieval philosophy; the second semester, the history of modern philosophy.
-Special attention will be devoted in the first semester to Plato, Lucretius and St. Thomas Aquinas, and in the second semester to Descartes, Hume, Schopenhauer and James.
+Special attention will be devoted in the first semester to Plato, Lucretius and St. Thomas Aquinas, and in the second semester to Descartes, Berkeley, Hume and Schopenhauer.
 The philosophy of these writers will be studied not merely for its own sake, but as a means of understanding what philosophy is and what the main philosophic problems are.
 Attention will be paid to the political and cultural background of the philosophers studied.

 Phil.
 301R.
 Introduction to Logic.
-Mr. ---.
+Mr. Miller.

 First semester, repeated second semester; lectures three hours; three credits.
 Symbolic logic and the logic of induction and probability.

 Phil.
 303. Ethics.
-Mr. Haserot.